portalzine/cubicfusion-admin-enhancer/README.md

 1. Upload the entire  folder to the `/wp-content/plugins/` directory -- or just upload the ZIP package via 'Plugins \> Add New \> Upload' in your WP Admin
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. You will see a new option within the admin menu 'CF Admin Enhancer' :)
-4. Make sure to go to teh dashboard once after activation.
+4. Make sure to go to the dashboard once after activation.
 This will cache all the latest dashboard widgets.
 (Will be adding a background refresher in an upcoming release)
 5. Now go, explore and enjoy :)

 ## Changelog